A flexible model-free prediction-based framework for feature ranking: Theoretical properties

 \section{Theoretical properties}

-This section investigates the ranking properties of s-CC and s-NPC.
-Concretely, we wish to address this question: among \jjl{$J$} candidate feature index sets $A_1, \ldots, A_J$ of size $l$, is it guaranteed that the s-CC and s-NPC have ranking agreements with the p-CC and p-NPC respectively, with high probability?
-We consider $J$ as a fixed number in the theory development.
-We also assume in this section that the number of random splits $B = 1$ in s-CC and s-NPC, and for then simplicity we suppress the super index $(b)$ in all notations in this section and in the Appendix proofs.
+In this section, we investigate the ranking properties of s-CC and s-NPC.
+Concretely, we will address this question: for \jjl{$J$} candidate feature index sets $A_1, \ldots, A_J$ of size $l$, is it guaranteed that s-CC and s-NPC have ranking agreements with p-CC and p-NPC respectively with high probability?
+In our theory development, we consider $J$ as a fixed number; for simplicity, we assume the number of random splits to be $B = 1$ in s-CC and s-NPC, thus removing the super index $(b)$ in all notations in this section and the Appendix proofs.

-In addition to investigation on ranking consistency, we discover a property unique to s-NPC: the robustness against sampling bias.
-Concretely, as long as the absolute sample sizes are large enough, s-NPC gives ranking consistent with p-NPC even if class size ratio in the sample is far from that in the population.
-In contrast, s-CC is not robust against sampling bias, except in the scenario that the population class size ratio $\pi_0 / \pi_1$ is known and we replace the threshold in the plug-in classifiers for s-CC by this \jjl{ratio}.
+In addition to investigating ranking consistency, we discover a property unique to s-NPC: the robustness against sampling bias.
+Concretely, as long as the sample sizes $m$ and $n$ are large enough, s-NPC gives ranking consistent with p-NPC even when the class size ratio $m/n$ in the sample is far from the ratio $\pi_0 / \pi_1$ in the population.
+In contrast, s-CC is not robust against sampling bias, except when the population class proportion ratio $\pi_0 / \pi_1$ is known and we replace the thresholds in the plug-in classifiers $\hat\phi_A^{(1)}(\cdot), \ldots, \hat\phi_A^{(B)}(\cdot)$, which are used for s-CC, by this \jjl{ratio}.